360 Elder Solutions, LLC

 3. Recognize the unmet needs of residents which often lead to behavioral expressions and ways to minimize distress, aggitation and aggression.

-5. Demonstrate the PAC Hand under Hand™ Technique to assist a resident with eating and other ADLs.
+5. Demonstrate techniques to assist a resident with eating and other ADLs.

 As a Master Trainer for Dementia Live™, Sue uses high-impact, interactive tools and techniques to empower healthcare providers and family members with new dementia awareness knowledge and skills.
 The Dementia Live™ Experience provides a WOW moment, and the Empowerment session, which follows the Experience, helps participants apply their new awareness into enhanced care partnering abilities.
 Dementia Live™ is perfect for community outreach, family members and staff of all levels.
 Choose from: